- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 Again, let us review interesting aspects of this MQ graphically.

-A simple explanation of Spectral Clustering with reference: (William Fleshman, 2019) explains the concept of Spectral Clustering (this is a very good primer on clustering); https://towardsdatascience.com/spectral-clustering-aba2640c0d5b
+A simple explanation of Spectral Clustering with reference: (William Fleshman, 2019) explains the concept of Spectral Clustering (this is an excellent primer on clustering); https://towardsdatascience.com/spectral-clustering-aba2640c0d5b

 “Spectral clustering is a flexible approach for finding clusters when your data doesn’t meet the requirements of other common algorithms.”